 Sports Inequity and Systemic

-Detailed in Forbes’ article “Play Inequity: A National Crisis, Hiding in Plain Sight,” our nation has an issue regarding the access of sports to people of all socioeconomic backgrounds.
+Detailed in Forbes’ article “Play Inequity: A National Crisis, Hiding in Plain Sight,” our nation is experiencing a pandemic regarding the access of sports to people of all socioeconomic backgrounds.
 The LA84 Foundation epitomizes the disparities at hand: "People from households with an income under $35k in Los Angeles are 29% likely to be inactive, almost three times as much as households with an income over $150k’s rate of 10%.”
 RunItBack aims to tackle the nationwide issue of sports inequity—the unaffordability and inaccessibility of sports—by offering a free-to-use, accessible, universally available medium on which to play sports in an organized environment.

 The sports inequity prevalent in today’s society is chiefly driven by an individual’s lack of disposable income and overall unstable financial situation—which have resulted from deeper systemic issues that disproportionately affect the economic state of African Americans and other minority groups.